How to get into Las Vegas from Harry Reid International Airport

 Plane coming in to land in Las Vegas

 Depending on direction of travel (and which side of the plane you’re sitting on), you might well get to enjoy cracking views of the Grand Canyon, Hoover Dam and the Strip on your descent into fabulous Las Vegas.
-No matter how experienced your pilot, you’re also reasonably likely to experience a turbulent landing here.
+No matter how experienced your pilot, you’re also reasonably likely to experience a bumpy landing here.
 That’s due to unpredictable mountain air currents and hot dry desert air.
 The effect is particularly pronounced in summer.
 Still, the excitement will set you up rather nicely for all the thrills and spills that await in Sin City.
-But first, let us address the rather more prosaic matter of getting from LAS to downtown.
+But first, let us address the rather more prosaic matter of getting from LAS to town.

 Red dice in a cocktail glass at a Las Vegas casino